stardog-union/stardog-examples/examples/cli/versioning/README.md

 ------

 We can revert the database to a previous version using the `vcs revert` command.
-This command does not perform any conflict resolution and simply applies the corresponding diff in reverse chronological order.
+This command does not perform any conflict resolution and simply applies the corresponding diff(s) in reverse chronological order.
 All the additions specified in the given range will be removed and all the removals in the given range will be added.

-You can use the diff command with the same range to see the exact changes in the given range.
+Note: You can use the diff command with the same range  to see the exact changes in the given range.
+Good practice is to check the effect of a revert command with a diff command preceding it.

-Revert operation creates a new commit itself so we need to supply a commit message:
+The revert operation creates a new commit itself so we need to supply a commit message:
 ```
 $ stardog vcs revert -m "Revert to version 1" demo v1
 Successfully reverted database